Dishonour of Cheque- Have you come across a situation where your cheque has been dishonoured?

 Reasons for Dishonour of Cheque

-When the cheque is dishonoured, a ‘cheque return memo’ is offered by the bank to the payee stating why the cheque has been bounced.
-The payee can resubmit the cheque if he believes that it will be honoured second time.
+In the case of Dishonour of Cheque, a ‘cheque return memo’ is offered by the bank to the payee stating why the cheque has been bounced.
+The payee can resubmit the cheque if he believes that it will be honoured a second time.
 The payee can prosecute the drawer legally if the cheque is bounced again.

 2. Damage To Credit History